Home /

 Experience & Background

-This post is to teach 30 Textiles lessons a week.
-Learning takes place throughout the day and encompasses tutoring, co-curricular activities, and support and extension sessions as well as subject lessons.
-Most core curriculum commitments for students are scheduled 08:20 - 17:30 on Monday to Friday, and until 12:35 on Saturday.
+Learning takes place throughout the day and encompasses tutoring, co-curricular activities, and support and extension sessions as well as specialist subject lessons.
+Most core curriculum commitments are scheduled from 08:00 hrs to 17:30 hrs on Monday to Friday.
+Children also have access to optional activities before and after the main school day.

 This post is Regulated Activity.